 In this program, you’ll have the opportunity to choose from a broad range of concentrations to supplement your learning.
-You’ll also discover how to leverage this knowledge in the context of organizations.
-Additionally, you’ll build field-ready experience through a hands-on internship.
+You’ll also discover how to leverage this knowledge in the context of organizations and build field-ready experience through a hands-on internship.

-The study of organizational behavior examines the activity of people in groups.
+The study of organizational science examines the activity of people in groups.
 In a similar fashion, organizational psychology considers human behavior related to work.
 Organizational studies also includes research on how people build and manage a variety of organizations.
 This knowledge can be used to make workplaces more productive and efficient.

 Why do we study organizational psychology?

-Having an understanding of organizational psychology allows you to identify problems and come up with solutions in relation to various organizations.
-Specialized study identifies resource gaps and institutes sustainable plans for improvement.
+Having a greater understanding of organizational psychology allows you to identify problems and come up with solutions in relation to various organizations.
+Specialized study identifies resource gaps and institutes sustainable plans for further professional improvement.
 With an organizational studies major concentration, you’ll play a critical role in these efforts.